 This heartwarming tale is simple and teaches children the power of positivity and how smiles can affect others.

-3. Rain, Rain, Go Away – Caroline Jane Church
+3. Rain, Rain, Go Away – Caroline Jayne Church

-This iconic nursery rhyme “rain, rain go away, come again another day” and children’s story is one of the ultimate children’s books about rain for toddlers.
+This iconic nursery rhyme, “rain, rain go away, come again another day” and children’s story, is one of the ultimate books about rain for toddlers.

 The pictures are shiny, eye-catching, and engaging, and it’s so easy to break into song while reading through the pages to your toddler.

-Because it’s a board book, it is very durable, so no need to worry about your child’s new favourite book getting damaged accidentally!
+Because it’s a board book, it is very durable, so there is no need to worry about your child’s new favorite book getting damaged accidentally!

 4. Rain Feet – Angela Johnson

-If you are looking for a quick book to read (literally a minute) then this would be the one.
+If you are looking for a quick book to read (literally a minute), this would be the one.

 5. Peep and Ducky Rainy Day – David Martin

-When Peep visits Ducky on a rainy day, the friends find a ton of enjoyable things to do.
+When Peep visits Ducky on a rainy day, the friends find many enjoyable things to do.

-From building a tent indoors to playing with the captain’s boat outside, this book shows that there is much fun to be had when it rains.
+From building a tent indoors to playing with the captain’s boat outside, this book shows much fun to be had when it rains.